One of the best things that has happened to the Tofino - Ucluelet corridor in…

 Cycling the Figure Eight Loop

 Locals in the know call it the Figure Eight Loop.
 Starting in Canmore, head off on the well-used and very lovely Legacy Trail.
-Follow it for 26 kilometres to reach Banff.
+Follow it for 26 km to reach Banff.

 Take a run up Tunnel Mountain (which I didn’t do), and continue on the road to loop past Two Jack Lake and Lake Minnewanka.
 This section is my favourite.
 You almost always see bighorn sheep and the area around both lakes is very pretty.
 (They are both excellent lakes for kayaking.)